LillianWong/foam/tutorial/phonecat/3a-model.md

 * Most of these properties are straightforward; just the data about each phone.
 However, below is a list of notable properties:

-  1. **ID** -`id` is not required, but it's generally a good idea for objects to have a primary key.
+  1. `id` is not required, but it's generally a good idea for objects to have a primary key.
 If you have an `id` property, that's the primary key.
 Failing that, the first property in the `properties` array is the primary key.

-  2. **View/ImageView** - `imageUrl` has `view` specified as `ImageView` so that when we render it in a view, an `ImageView` will be created for it.
+  2. `imageUrl` has `view` specified as `ImageView` so that when we render it in a view, an `ImageView` will be created for it.

-  3. **images / StringArray** - `images` is defined as a `StringArray`, which handles array-valued properties better than the default generic property.
+  3. `images` is defined as a `StringArray`, which handles array-valued properties better than the default generic property.